-To delete rule actions:
+To modify rule actions:

-- 1. In edit mode, select a ruleset of interest. - In the rule area locate the rule where you want to modify an action. - In the THEN area for the rule, next to the rule action click a dropdown list for the action type or click Edit Properties.
+- 1. In edit mode, select a ruleset of interest. - In the rule area, locate the rule where you want to modify an action. - In the THEN area for the rule, next to the rule action, click a list for the action type, or click Edit Properties as shown in Figure 12-25.